 It is important for all children to have verbal feedback from the adult working with them.
 The adult should talk to the child about whether they have met the success criteria and then question the child about a specific part of the work.
 This may be to correct a child's understanding or to extend the child's learning.
-Children of all ages benefit from verbal feedback from time to time.
+Children of all ages benefit from verbal feedback.
 Work that has been marked in this way should have a tick and VF at the end of the piece.
+Next to the VF annotation there should be a very brief comment to indicate the focus of the verbal feedback.

-When verbal feedback has been given children should use red pen to show how they have improved or corrected their work in response to this
+When verbal feedback has been given children should use red pen to show how they have improved or corrected their work in response to this and an initial on the success grid under the date.